extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Bridge Domains
 --------------

-Bridge Domains(BD) is only supported on SLX family of devices.
+Bridge Domains(BD) are only supported on the SLX family of devices.

 .. include:: /_includes/solutions/essentials/configure_bridge_domain.rst